systemd/mkosi/mkosi.md

   directory (see below), which is an easy way to exclude all build artifacts.

+  The `MKOSI_DEFAULT` environment variable will be set inside of this script so that you know which `mkosi.default` (if any) was passed in.

 * `mkosi.postinst` may be an executable script.
 If it exists it is invoked as the penultimate step of preparing an image, from within the image context.
 It is once called for the *development* image (if